 - Prebiotic/probiotic soda: grew 245% in dollar sales between 2022 and 2024 (NielsenIQ)

 The growth is not evenly distributed.
 Some functional beverage categories are mature and saturated (sports drinks, basic energy drinks), while others are still in early adoption.
 Saucery’s Trends framework classifies functional beverages into three phases to help brands identify where the real opportunity sits.
+For more on how we classify food and beverage trends, see our framework guide.

 Growing Trend: Functional Beverage Categories Still Finding Their Audience